 This is a great advice for a beginner, or time wasters in the gym, but not a go to advice for everyone.
 This is because there are tons of ifs and buts in between, to come to the right conclusion.
 For e.g. what do we mean by timing as such:

-There are many such variables to be considered before we think of the time spent in the gym.
-But taking the above situations in mind, the first thing we need to understand is that, when we talk about the time spent, we mean the time spent from starting your actual workout, to the end of your workout, in a focused manner.
+There are many such variables to be considered before we think of the total time you spend working out.
+But taking the above situations in mind, when we talk about the time spent, we mean the time spent from starting your actual workout, to the end of your workout, in a focused manner.

 Now comes other variables to consider: